Ivorforce/Monoteny/README.md

     - [ ] `guard let Some(a) = a else { }`
 - [ ] Meta Traits (traits whose instantiations can act as traits)
   - [ ] IntX, FloatX (variable bitcount int and float) - regular ints and floats are just 'optimized special cases' of this
+- [ ] Generic Export: Allow the export of unspecialized functions through a trait conformance parameter.
 - [ ] BigInt ($Int object that can store any value)
 - [ ] `match x with [0: { ... }]`
 - [ ] Local functions and declarations